Supreme-Soft/form-validation-js/README.md

-# Registration Form with Validation
+# Registration Form Validation Using JavaScript

 This project is a simple registration form with client-side validation implemented using HTML, CSS, and JavaScript.